-GQAM is based on GQM for identifying a set of metrics in a systematic way.
+GQAM is based on GQM for identifying set of metrics in a systematic way.
 GQAM is applied on agile BI layers from the business point of view.
-GQAM is used for the division of agile BI into three layers as shown in Figure (3) [4].
+GQAM is used the division of agile BI into three layers as shown in figure (6) [4].
 The functionality, scalability, and content layers.
 The functionality layer means to quickly introduce or evaluate a new analytic or frontend functionality.
 The scalability layer regards various workloads in data analysis and data provision as well as resources.
 The content layer considers data repositories.
 It is constructed with respect to the role of agile in BI applications.
-BI could be also arranged in 3D cube layers by intersecting the concept of agile BI with previous the three layers.
+BI could be also arranged in 3D cube layers by intersecting the concept of agile BI with previous the three layers as shown in Figure (7).